Pace Pharmacy Prescribing

 What can be prescribed?

-The Ontario College of Pharmacists (OCP) lists 13 types of minor ailments for which pharmacists can now assess and prescribe medications.
-These include:
+The Ontario College of Pharmacists (OCP) lists 19 types of minor ailments for which pharmacists can now assess and prescribe medications.
+These include (updated as of October 1, 2023):

 • Allergic rhinitis